Still working from home? Here are 5 ways to foster happiness in your team

 Get your team something that has nothing to do with work

-It goes without saying, this year has been hard for everyone, and even worse for others.
+It goes without saying, these past couple of years have been hard for everyone, and even worse for others.
 Whether your team was forced to work from their tiny bedroom or they were parenting all the times they were on an important call.

 Sometimes it’s the smaller improvements that make all the difference.